VORPCORE/vorp_inventory-lua/README.md

 * on respawn clear weapons items money ammo
 * jobs can hold more weapons
 * items and weapons with groups
-* item give on first connection and weapons and much more
+* item give on first connection and weaponsand much more

 ![image](https://user-images.githubusercontent.com/87246847/156600012-3901dac7-73f8-4577-a8f5-9a60d7e3150b.png)